Table of Contents

-A normal structural human cell carries two sets, 23 pairs of homologous chromosomes, 46 chromosomes in total.
+A normal structural human cell carries two sets, 23 pairs of homologous chromosomes, which is 46 chromosomes in total.
 These are the diploid cells.

 The centromere is the part of the chromosome where the sister chromatids are linked.
 Through the kinetochore, the spindle fibers attach at the centromere during cell division.

-Based on the location of centromere, different types of chromosomes are described.
+Based on the location of the centromere, different types of chromosomes are described:

 |Metacentric||Centromere is in the middle; p and q arms are equal in length.|

 |Telocentric||Centromere is present near to one end; the p arm is very small.|

 |Acrocentric||The P arm is small, but slightly longer compared to telocentric chromosomes.|

 Cell division consists of the division of genetic material and cytogenesis.
 Genetic material can either undergo mitosis or meiosis.